 Blackpool is well connected to neighbouring towns and the whole of the Fylde coast by public transport.
 A programme of investment is well underway, with brand new single and double decker buses replacing the old fleet.

-Each has a capacity of 72 seated and up to 100 with standees.
-They are built on Dennis Chassis with Alexander bodies and operate with low-emission engines.
+The new grey and yellow buses are built on Dennis Chassis with Alexander bodies and operate with low-emission engines.
 They also have Wi-fi and various other modern features.
 Blackpool was the first operator to order them outside London.

-Car parking in Blackpool, is often cited as being plentiful, with numerous public pay and display car parks.
+Car parking is often cited as being plentiful, with numerous public pay and display car parks.
 There’s also pay and display on-street parking in the town centre and along the promenade.

-You might find it easier to park your car and leave it when you arrive in Blackpool, especially at the height of the season.
-You can then catch the bus or use the tram while you’re here and make the best of our public transport network.
+You might find it easier to park your car and leave it when you arrive here, especially at the height of the season.
+You can then catch the bus or use the tram and make the best of the public transport network.
 Weekly passes are very affordable and give you unlimited travel.